 RV Travel Will Slash the Cost of Your Trip

-To start with, RV travel can be more cost effective than booking a hotel room for family travel if you also use it cook your own meals, especially for longer trips.
+To start with, RV travel can be more cost-effective than booking a hotel room for family travel if you also use it to cook your own meals, especially for longer trips.
 Also, if you are traveling with a larger family group (like us!), you may come out ahead in terms of per-night expenses.

 Road Trip to See More Sights

 RV travel can also be advantageous in terms of time and efficiency—for example, it can be a great way to visit multiple national parks in a region on one trip.
 Our two favorite RV road trips have been the Oregon coast and Moab to see Arches National Park

 One of the things I discovered I really love about RV travel, is leaving everything in one place for an entire vacation.
 Unlike a hotel or rental house, you don’t have to worry about packing and unpacking when you move to a new location.
 And although there are limits to what you can pack in even the largest RV, you don’t have to worry as much about “traveling light,” compared to car trips or flying.